peterlazzarino/react-adaptive-image/README.md

 This react component look at its own dom node and ask for a properly sized image based on its own width.
 The image request will not happen until it should be lazy loaded into the dom.

+This library was created to balance image load time / quality and above the fold performance on a content heavy website.

 # Requirements

 Images hosted on a server or in a CMS that allows for resizing based on URL parameters.